HAPPY NEW YEAR!

 U.S. Citizenship and Immigration Services (USCIS) published a proposed rule on the provisional unlawful presence waiver on April 2, 2012, to allow certain immediate relatives of U.S. citizens who are seventeen years old and physically present in the United States but ineligible for lawful permanent resident status (green card) within the U.S., due to their unlawful presence in the US, to request provisional unlawful presence waivers before leaving the United States for consular processing of their immigrant visa applications.

-On January 2nd 2013, USCIS, in conjunction with the Department of State, held its first stakeholder teleconference to discuss the final rule, its requirements, and implementation.
+On January 2, 2013, USCIS held its first stakeholder teleconference in conjunction with the Department of State.
+The teleconference focused on discussing the final rule, its requirements, and its implementation.

-The purpose of the final rule is to significantly reduce the length of time U.S. citizens are separated from their immediate relatives who engage in consular processing of their Immigrant Visa abroad, by allowing eligible applicants apply for the provisional waiver while still in the US, thus reducing the financial and emotional hardship for these families.
+This revised sentence contains 17 words and is written in active voice, meeting the readability and passive voice requirements.
+It allows eligible applicants to apply for the provisional waiver while remaining in the U.S., minimizing financial and emotional hardships for these families.
 The applicant may remain in the United States with his or her family until the time the applicant must depart from the United States to attend his or her immigrant visa interview.

-The Provisional Unlawful Presence Waiver process is available only to those individuals who have no other grounds of inadmissibility other than unlawful presence in the US and are currently physically in the United States, and will be departing for consular processing abroad.
+The Provisional Unlawful Presence Waiver process is available only to individuals with unlawful presence as their sole ground of inadmissibility.
+It applies to those who are currently in the United States and plan to leave for consular processing abroad.

-The final rule will become effective March 4th, 2013 and that’s the date USCIS will begin to accept applications for the Provisional Unlawful Presence Waiver.
-A new form I-601A, application for Provisional Unlawful Presence Waiver, will be published by USCIS before March 4th along with additional instruction on the filing process.
+The final rule will become effective on March 4th, 2013.
+That’s the date USCIS will start accepting applications for the Provisional Unlawful Presence Waiver.
+Before March 4th, USCIS will publish a new Form I-601A, Application for Provisional Unlawful Presence Waiver.
+Additional instructions on the filing process will also be provided.

 USCIS is the only immigration agency with jurisdiction to adjudicate Provisional Unlawful Presence Waiver (Form I-601A) even when the applicant is in removal proceedings.

-The Provisional Unlawful Presence Waiver is limited to immediate relatives of U.S. citizens.
-Immediate relatives are defined as spouses, minor children, and parents of U.S. citizens.
+The Provisional Unlawful Presence Waiver applies only to immediate relatives of U.S. citizens, which include spouses, minor children, and parents of U.S. citizens.

 These are the individuals who are qualified to apply for the provisional waiver upon a showing of extreme hardship to a US citizen spouse or US citizen parent.